What we do

 The Victorian Small Business Commission (VSBC) helps to resolve disputes between contractors and their hirers.
 This includes:

-- goods and freight owner drivers transporting goods (not passengers), using up to three vehicles supplied by them – this includes owner drivers working for online platform businesses
+- owner drivers transporting goods (not passengers), using up to three vehicles supplied by them – this includes owner drivers working for online platform businesses

 - forestry contractors